 Reuse old cabinetry

 New cabinets tend to be costly, both for you and for the environment as well.
 One way to thwart this is to refurnish old cabinets.
 Take a good look at the cabinets in the kitchen.
 Will they do fine with a few repairs and a new paint job?
 If yes, then consider reusing them after these repairs.
 This can prove to be an economical as well as eco-friendly option for a kitchen renovation.
+Just make sure you are using the best finish for kitchen cabinets, a polyurethane varnish finish to keep your cabinets looking great as long as possible.
 If on the other hand, you choose to go with new cabinets, try getting ones done in sustainable materials like responsibly harvested wood or bamboo.
 Avoid using toxic paints for the cabinets as well.

 Make use of sustainable stains, paints and varnishes